aiven/devportal/docs/platform/howto/saml-auth-with-azure.rst

 Once you have logged into the Aiven Console, you should see your projects in the top left of your screen.
 Click the current project to open the project select and click "See all projects".
 This should open a "Projects & Accounts" modal.

 .. image:: /images/platform/howto/see-all-projects.png
+    :alt: View all projects in the Aiven Console

 On the "Projects & Accounts" modal, click on "Create account" and you will be taken to a page where you provide a name, project(s) to link it to and the option to invite other admins.

 .. image:: /images/platform/howto/console-aiven-account-create.png
+    :alt: Create and configure a new account

 Once created, you will see an overview of the account just created.
 A tab, called "Authentication", will let you add a new method (in this case: SAML) and configure them.

 .. image:: /images/platform/howto/authentication-methods.png
+    :alt: Adding an authentication method

 Clicking on "Add Authentication Method" creates a dialog where you can name your method, specify the type and a default team you would want members to join.

 .. image:: /images/platform/howto/add-authentication-method.png
+    :alt: Configuring authentication methods

 Once you click "Add", you will see the configuration URLs for your Identity Provider (do not worry about making a note of these, you can access them at any time).

 .. image:: /images/platform/howto/configuration-urls.png
+    :alt: Configuration references

 For now, we are done with the Aiven side of this, let's move on to Azure and create our application.